Parma Park - Steep Suburban Hiking with an Ocean View

 From the top of the park you get a great view of the ocean and the homes on the surrounding hills.
 I usually take a break at the picnic bench that is at the top of the park and enjoy the sounds of the birds, and sometimes the construction that is going on in various parts of the neighborhood.
 The whole park burnt during the Tea Fire of 2008, where some students allegedly did not completely extinguish a bonfire before Santa Ana winds reignited it and started a ~2,000 acre fire that destroyed 210 homes.
 As a result, there are blackened stumps and other signs of the fire throughout the park.
 However, the park is lush and scenic and the wildlife doesn't seem to mind.

 There is a lot of wildlife in the park for such a small area.
-I've seen coyotes, quail, roadrunners, owls, hawks, and rabbits.
+I've seen coyotes, quail, roadrunners, owls, hawks, snakes, and rabbits.
 I've also seen deer track and countless birds.
 Bears and mountain lions likely have been there, too.

-Although most of the hang gliders I've seen in Santa Barbara have launched from Camino Cielo and have landed at the beach, Parma Park is a popular landing strip for hang gliders.
+Although most of the hang gliders I've seen in Santa Barbara have launched from Camino Cielo and have landed at the beach, Parma Park is a also popular landing strip for hang gliders.
 There is a wide area on the eastern end of the park that would seem ideal for a landing strip.